SpiderSuite/SpiderSuite.github.io/docs/UserInterface.md

     - **Log Viewer** – Displays all scan and program logs.

+    - **Documentation** - Takes you to the official documentation of SpiderSuite.

-    - **Donate** - Takes you to a page for donating to the SpiderSuite project.
+    - **Donate** - Takes you to official donation page for Spider Suite project.

-    - **Blog** - Takes you to SpiderSuite blog where all you can find all articles and documentation on SpiderSuite.
+    - **Website** - Takes you to SpiderSuite official website where you can find all the all information, blog and documentation on SpiderSuite.

-    - **Twitter** - Takes you to SpiderSuite’s twitter page.
+    - **Twitter** - Takes you to official SpiderSuite’s twitter page.

-    - **Github** - Takes you to SpiderSuite’s Github repository page.
+    - **Github** - Takes you to official SpiderSuite’s Github repository page.

-    - **Check For Updates** - checks for any available updates on SpiderSuite.
+    - **Check For Updates** - checks for any available SpiderSuite updates from the repository.

     - **About** - Information about SpiderSuite.